 Open to seniors.
-This elective must be taken with an additional English elective to fulfill NYSED English 12 graduation requirements.
+This elective must be taken with 1241 - Public Speaking to fulfill NYSED English 12 graduation requirements.

-In this semester long course, students will examine representative texts including classical Greek and Roman drama, Shakespearean tragedies, and works of the modern American stage.
+In this second semester course, students will examine representative texts including classical Greek and Roman drama, Shakespearean tragedies, and works of the modern American stage.
 Course work includes research assignments with elements from actual productions.